Zaniboy987/anazar-p2/readme.txt

+- AFTER THE SERVER IS 'REGISTERED', THE SERVER SIDE WILL OUTPUT ":waiting for client connections..."
+WHICH IS WHERE THE BENEATH COMMANDS WILL BE ENTERED

-// client is to be used after modifications are made and when "" For example
+// client is to be used after modifications are made and when For example
 >> ./client <client.conf>